Entrepreneurs Needed to Rise to the Challenge

 - $10,000 will be awarded to six semi-finalist teams

 Additional $5,000 to the People's Choice Team (chosen by public vote; all ten teams are eligible)

 Top Ten Semi-Finalists Announced

 Semi-Finalist Pitch Training

-Ten startup businesses were selected by Farm Bureau and the Farm Credit Rural Investment and Innovation Workgroup who will compete at the AFBF Annual Convention in January 2021 as Semi-Finalists.
-These ten businesses were announced on October 5th and awarded $7,500 each.
+Ten startup businesses were selected by Farm Bureau and the Farm Credit Rural Investment and Innovation Workgroup who will compete at the AFBF Annual Convention in January 2022 as Semi-Finalists.
+These ten businesses will be awarded $10,000 each.

-The 10 semi-finalist teams will compete at the AFBF Convention on Friday, Jan.
-8, to advance to the final round where the four finalist teams will receive an additional $7,500 for a total of $15,000.
-The final four teams will compete live in front of Farm Bureau members, investors and industry representatives on Tuesday, Jan.
-12, to win:
+The 10 semi-finalist teams will compete at the AFBF Annual Convention on Friday, Jan.
+7, to advance to the final round where the four finalist teams will receive an additional $5,000 for a total of $15,000.
+The final four teams will compete live in front of Farm Bureau members, investors and industry representatives to win:

 The top 10 semi-finalist teams will participate in pitch training and mentorship from Cornell University’s SC Johnson College of Business faculty, and network with representatives from the Agriculture Department’s Rural Business Investment Companies.

 2021 Farm Bureau Entrepreneur of the Year

 Harvust is a software platform to help farms with their most valuable resource: their people.
 From the moment a new employee walks in the door to the moment they are doing productive work, Harvust is making some of the most important HR tasks on a farm like hiring, training, and communication simple, fast, and organized.